fdifrison/intergalacticGuidesForCoders/UserGuides/Django_101.md

 - INSTALLED_APPS -> list of applications connected to the project; some are built-in (i.e. admin, auth, etc..), but also custom apps created with `manage.py startapp` have to be appended to be displayed.

 - TEMPLATES -> the paths to specific templates used in `view.py` to render the webpage are appended into the DIRS list

+- OPTIONS -> the `context_processor` key contains a list of predefined options; these are needed for the templates to recognize certain django/python construct without being explicitly imported in the templates (e.g. request, auth etc..).

 # Templates